 Reverend Gregory Luste presided.
 Reverend Luste, stoic, sixty, with white hair, with a tiny blond streak combed straight back, was a no-nonsense-marrying-man.
 Marrying was Luste’s vocation.
 But the contingent consensus was Luste could have made a fortune on a T.V. ministry fleecing money from god-fearing Christians.

 Luste continued.
 “Dick and Dee’s ceremony will be professionally taped for friends and relatives unable to attend this sacred event."
-He wiped a bead of sweat which oozed through the make-up on his forehead.
-He spun around, "Of course, tapes will be available at the door for those of you who did attend.
+He wiped a bead of sweat oozing through the make-up on his forehead.
+He spun around again.
+"Of course, tapes will be available at the door for those of you who did attend.
 Nineteen, ninety-nine.
-Two for thirty-five."
+Or two for thirty-five."
 Luste hit a switch.
 The lights dimmed and stopped blinking.
 A side door opened.
 Luste disappeared.

-Ray returned to his folding chair and whispered.
+Ray returned from the bathroom with a folding chair and whispered.
 “That guy’s not right.”
 Tuck nodded.
 “Do think Dick’s happy?”

 The room went dark.
-Reverend Luste’s brother-in-law, Bucko, entered the room and played a rendition of the Wedding March on an accordion.
-Bucko, the resident musician, squeezed his accordion and blew a few accompanying bars on a harmonica he wore strapped to his mouth.
-Sadly, Bucko’s music turned out to be one of the highlights of the evening.
-Bucko sold C.D.s of his latest album: Trashy Tahoe Tunes for the Timid..
-“All original tunes,” he promisded.
+Reverend Luste’s brother-in-law, Bucko, entered the room and played a rendition of the Wedding March on accordion.
+Bucko, the resident musician, squeezed his instrument and blew a few accompanying bars on a harmonica he wore strapped to his mouth.
+Sadly, Bucko’s music turned out to be the main highlight of the evening.
+Bucko sold C.D.s of his latest album: Trashy Tahoe Tunes for the Timid. . .
+“All original tunes,” he promised.
 Ray bought one immediately.
 On the back side of the CD was a small card: